-Farming - Depending on the condition of a unit prior to farming and overall goals for the unit, this practice could run from 1-3 years.
-During this time, this area will not be available as habitat for most wildlife especially grassland nesting birds and many pollinators.
-Deer, pheasants, turkeys and migrating waterfowl will take advantage of waste grain left in the field so use by some of these species may increase during farming practices.
+Farming - Depending on the condition of a unit prior to farming and the overall goals for the unit, this practice could run from 1-3 years.
+During this time, the area will not be available as habitat for most wildlife, especially grassland nesting birds and many pollinators.
+Deer, pheasants, turkeys, and migrating waterfowl will take advantage of waste grain left in the field, so use by certain species may increase during farming practices.

-Although pesticide use will be closely regulated during farming activities, local wildlife may be negatively affected by this.
-Invertebrates that are a food source and used for important ecological processes such as pollination, may be eliminated and communities may shift.
-However, with the proper use of chemicals, most weed species will be eliminated from the area allowing native species to have a better chance of survival when planted due to decreased competition.
+Although pesticide use will be closely regulated during farming activities, local wildlife may be negatively affected by pesticide applications.
+Invertebrates that are a food source and perform important ecological processes such as pollination, may be eliminated and communities may shift.
+However, with the proper use of chemicals, most weed species will be eliminated from the area, allowing native plant species to have a better chance of survival when planted due to decreased competition.

-Mechanical practices will break up the soil and negatively impact the microorganisms in the soil and important nutrient cycling will slow or cease.
-Decomposition and subsequent building of organic material will be negatively affected.
-If the plan allows, leaving residue standing (no-till) over-winter or incorporating cover crops into the farming plan will provide food and cover for migrating and wintering wildlife and soil micro-organisms.
+Mechanical practices will break up the soil and negatively impact the microorganisms present, and important nutrient cycling will slow or cease.
+Decomposition and subsequent production of organic material will be negatively affected.
+If the plan allows, leaving residue standing (no till) over the winter or incorporating cover crops into the farming plan will provide food and cover for migrating and wintering wildlife and soil micro-organisms.

-Seed Collection - Due to the fact that all species are usually not abundant all years, most units will not be collected from on an annual basis.
+Seed Collection - Due to the fact that all species are not typically abundant every year, most units will not be collected from on an annual basis.
 Plant species should recover from the lost seed sources quickly.
-Being able to distribute seeds from local native plants will allow the continuation of those species to prosper across the landscape over time.
+Being able to distribute seeds from local native plants will allow the continuation of those species across the landscape over time.

-Grazing - Properly prescribed, the effect of this removal of vegetation increases the vigor of the grassland by stimulating the growth of desired species of grasses and forbs and reducing the abundance of targeted species such as cool season exotic grasses, woody species, noxious weeds, invasive species, and/or cattails.
+Grazing - Properly prescribed, the effect of this removal of vegetation increases the vigor of the grassland by stimulating the growth of desired species of grasses and forbs and reducing the abundance of targeted species such as cool season exotic grasses, woody species, noxious species, and invasive species.
 During periods of normal precipitation, regrowth following grazing activities usually occurs within a single growing season.
 While typically small in relation to the larger grazing unit, areas with heavy livestock concentrations (e.g., watering areas, mineral block sites) may require 2-3 years to fully recover from the impacts of grazing.
 Over time, a strategic prescribed grazing program could effectively alter species composition and improve overall plant diversity.
 Disturbance of upland and wetland habitats are essential to maintain plant vigor and reduce infestations of noxious weeds.

 Negative effects of grazing on a unit and the associated wildlife may occur under scenarios where grazing occurs every year, at the same time, using the same utilization.
-This has the potential to negatively affect the nutrient cycle, energy capture, and hydrologic cycle of a grassland.
-Grazing plans on the District will promote a rotational cycle that alternates grazing and resting periods.
+This has the potential to negatively affect the nutrient cycle, energy capture, and hydrologic function of the grassland.
+Grazing plans on the refuge will promote a rotational cycle that alternates grazing and resting periods.

 Haying - Haying will increase the vigor of grassland areas for several years following a treatment.
-Periodic removal of heavy duff layers within grasslands should improve grassland vigor and contribute to maintenance of plant diversity.
+Periodic removal of heavy duff layers within grasslands should improve vigor and contribute to maintenance of plant diversity.
 Haying may reduce the need for herbicide use which could result in higher plant diversity and species richness.
-The rotation and periodic haying of areas also helps to create a mosaic and interspersion of habitats that many species find attractive for feeding, breeding, and protection (Maxson and Riggs 1996).
+The rotation and periodic haying of areas also helps create a mosaic and interspersion of habitats that many species find attractive for feeding, breeding, and protection (Maxson and Riggs 1996).